chris-page-gov/image-repair/README.md

 ## Why this works better

 Classical filters blur faces when removing noise.
 This pipeline **reconstructs** facial detail using learned priors, then upscales the whole image, avoiding the “painted” or “plastic” look.

+## Changelog

+See [CHANGELOG.md](./CHANGELOG.md) in the project root for a detailed list of all changes, updates, and policies.